Court of the Women: Area and structure

 The area of the Women's Court was 135 by 135 cubits (61.72 x 61.72 meters).
 On the western side, between the chambers, semicircular steps were built, each one at a height and width of half a cubit (0.23 meters) which led to the court and served the Levites as a platform to stand upon while singing and playing during the Simchat Beit Hashoeva.
 According to Jewish tradition in the Mishnah, the Songs of Ascents (or Songs of Degrees) in Psalms (Chapters 120–134 -- 15 psalms) were sung by the Levites on these fifteen steps (m.
 Middot 2:5; m.
 Sukkah 5:4).

-During the time of the Feast of Sukkot (the Feast of Tabernacles), balconies were built that stood out from the walls and the women came by stairs, where the women who came to participate would stand during the Feast of Tabernacles.
-In addition, they would erect many lamps during Sukkot to illuminate the people celebrating at night, which the priests would light before the celebrations began.
+During the Sukkot holiday, balconies were built that stood out from the walls and the women came by stairs, where the women who came to participate would stand during the holiday.
+In addition, many lamps were erected during Sukkot to illuminate the people celebrating at night, which the priests would light before the celebrations began.